 Due to large number of visitors at our stand, we decided to slightly rearrange the layout to add more space and open up it up for better access.

-We had overwhelming interest from several producers (in Mexico, Morocco and South Africa) of olive oil who were interested in colour measurement, colour purity, percentage of sediments and shelf life determination.
+We had overwhelming interest from several producers of olive oil (from Mexico, Morocco and South Africa) who were interested in colour measurement, colour purity, percentage of sediments and shelf life determination.

 Liquid is always tricky to accurately measure but not with DigiEye and news spread quickly that we could measure olive oil and it wasn’t long until we had a camera crew filming our stand.
 Very exciting!

 We had interest from Italian peanut producers.
 Sophia demonstrated what they could measure with DigiEye including percentage of roasting, packaging colour and colour stability.

 Wednesday night we decided to do some sight-seeing.
 The team was in Germany, it would be rude not to!
 Are those beers big enough Adam?
 Those beers were for research purposes only, we promise!
 We needed a sample to measure in our DigiEye the next day…